kamenPB/Green-Credentials/manual.md

 1. Data.xlsx structure explained

-    1. In the file there are 6 spreadsheeds - Waste, Water, Landlord Water, Electricity, Carpark Electricity and Gas, respectively.
+    1. In the file there are 6 spreadsheets - Waste, Water, Landlord Water, Electricity, Carpark Electricity and Gas, respectively.

     1. Data from Landlord water and Carpark electricity do not have particular slide in the presentation; could be used for further comments and/or statistics.